QualityAnalytics/Onboarding/Quality_Analytics_Onboarding.md

 ## How we hire

+We don't hire based on culture or select candidates because we'd like to have a drink with them.
+We hire and reward team members based on our shared values as detailed on this page.
+We want a **values fit**, not a culture fit.
+We want cultural diversity instead of cultural conformity, such as a brogrammer atmosphere.
+Said differently: **"culture add" > "culture fit."**

 ## Policies

 The intent of operating norms is to help us stay aligned while still maintaining flexibility for individuals.